RetroAchievements/docs/docs/developer-docs/devquests.md

 You must have developed sets for 10 or more supported systems before opt-in.
 Opt-In to this quest by notifying us on [`#devquest`](https://discord.com/channels/310192285306454017/310195377993416714) channel on Discord or sending a message to the DevQuest account
 :::

-1. This quest is awarded in sweeps; do not ping claims or completions.
-Any set will be counted as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.
-2. Meme sets may not be counted at the discretion of the DevQuest Team.
+1. Meme sets may not be counted at the discretion of the DevQuest Team.
-3. Doing the same kind of set (e.g. all Flappy Bird clones) will only be counted towards one system.
+2. Doing the same kind of set (e.g. all Flappy Bird clones) will only be counted towards one system.
-4. The only requirement for an unlock is that you are the sole or majority developer of a set on that system ID.
+3. The only requirement for an unlock is that you are the sole or majority developer of a set on that system ID.
 Collaborations require at least 20 achievements made.
-5. For the more dire systems, specific requirements are in the achievements themselves.
+4. For the more dire systems, specific requirements are in the achievements themselves.
-6. This DevQuest is 100% retroactive!
+5. This DevQuest is 100% retroactive!
 Potential future revisions of your work will not count against you, so no worries about losing eligibility for an unlock.

 ### 016 [Wish This Set](https://retroachievements.org/game/2962)